philadams-zz/philadams.net/content/pages/quotes.md

 ===============

 -
+> You can't use up creativity.
+The more you use the more you have. _Maya
+> Angelou_

+-
 > Well begun is half done. _Aristotle_

+-
+> An idea that is developed and put into action is more important than
+> an idea that exists only as an idea. _Edward de Bono_

+-
+> Creativity involves breaking out of established patterns in order to
+> look at things in a different way. _Edward de Bono_

+-
+> The secret of health for both mind and body is not to mourn for the
+> past, not to worry about the future, and not to anticipate troubles,
+> but to live in the present moment well and earnestly. _The Buddha_

+-
+> Language always gives us away. _George Carlin_

 -
 > It is much easier to be critical than to be correct. _Benjamin